(Max 4 Per Day)

 ALWAYS WASH YOUR HANDS BEFORE AND AFTER YOU TOUCH YOUR PIERCING.

-Clean once to twice a day with mild, unscented, antibacterial soap or a pre-packaged sterile saline solution.
+Clean once to twice a day with mild, unscented, antibacterial soap (such as Dove Baby-Soft) or a pre-packaged sterile saline solution.

-*put a small amount on your fingertips and work around the piercing.
-Try to avoid q-tips/cloths as they can get snagged on your new piercing.
+*Put a small amount on your fingertips and work around the piercing.
 Rinse the area and ensure no soap is left on the skin.*

-You may also use packaged sterile saline solution (read label) such as H2OCEAN or “Wound Wash” multiple times a day.
+You may also use packaged sterile saline solution (read label) such as NeilMed, H2OCEAN or Steriwash two times a day.
+DO NOT USE STOREBOUGHT WOUNDWASH.

 Do not remove your jewelry during the healing process as your body will immediately begin to close the hole.
 If you need to remove for a medical procedure or any reason, consult with a piercer about the options for jewelry.